JuliaWolleb/VidFuncta_public/README.md

 - To run the training of the 3D approach, `python3 train.py --config ./configs/experiments/3d_imgs/lung_3d.yaml` .
 - To run the training of the spatial approach, `python3 train_spatial.py --config ./configs/experiments/2d_imgs/lung_spatial.yaml` .

 The trained models will be stored in a folder *logs*.
+If you want to train on heart or breast, just replace *lung* with the desired term.

 ### Inference and saving of the modulation vectors

-- To store the modulations and reconstruct the videos, run `python3 rescontruct.py --config ./configs/reconstruct/lung_reconstruct.yaml`
+To store the modulations and reconstruct the videos, run `python3 rescontruct.py --config ./configs/reconstruct/lung_reconstruct.yaml`

  The output will be stored in a folder *reconstructions*.

+### Downstream tasks
+To run the downstream task on the saved modulation vectors, run `python3 downstream_tasks/classification_lung.py`

 ## Detailed Results